ZiyaAkhundov/Nest-js-Authentication-system/README.md

 ```

 ## Conclusion
 This document provides an overview of the GraphQL schema used in the project, detailing queries, mutations, models, and input types.
-The schema enables user authentication, session management, account verification, and security features like Two-Factor Authentication (TOTP).
+The schema enables user authentication, session management, account verification, and security features like Two-Factor Authentication (TOTP) with email notifications for critical security actions.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.